iluvcapra/ProToolsText/README.md

 This is experimental software, it is provided AS IS with no warranty for any purpose.

-At this time the application only accepts text exports in the UTF-8 format, and exports CSV encoded likewise.
+At this time the application mos reliably accepts text exports in the UTF-8 format, and exports CSV.
+XML formats are produced as well bu their schema is unstable and subject to change.

-The parser is naive about timecodes and time formats.
-Times are compared by lexicographic sorting, which works great for SMPTE timecodes, but may have unexpected results with anything else.